Attractive Nuisance: What It Is and Why You Should Care

 • How does an attractive nuisance affect your homeowner’s insurance premiums?

-Attractive nuisances generally fall under your home's liability coverage.
-But you may want to purchase additional liability insurance to ensure you're covered, especially if you add water features or other attractive nuisances to your property.
+Attractive nuisances generally fall under your home’s liability coverage, but if you add water features or other attractive nuisances to your property, you should add more liability coverage to protect yourself.
 Home insurance premiums often increase after adding a swimming pool or other high-risk features.
-Some insurance providers may refuse coverage completely.
+Some insurance companies may refuse coverage completely.

 • Will signs protect you from an attractive nuisance lawsuit?

-Posting warning or trespassing signs on your property doesn't reduce your liability if someone is injured due to an attractive nuisance on your property.
+No. Adding warning or trespassing signs will not reduce your liability if an attractive nuisance injures someone on your property.

 Sources